Debian/dak/README.md

 though can be used by others too.

 ## More reading
-There are some manual pages and READMEs in the [doc](doc) sub-directory.
-The [TODO](doc/TODO) file is an incomplete list of things needing to be done.
+There are some manual pages and READMEs in the [docs](docs) sub-directory.
+The [TODO](docs/TODO) file is an incomplete list of things needing to be done.

 There's a mailing list for discussion, development of and help with dak.
 See: